Is Mindfulness BS? What Do You Think?

 There are tons of mindfulness apps, guides, gurus, websites, influencers, and businesses toting the incredible benefits of this simple life change, from reducing anxiety and depression to curbing insomnia, lowering blood pressure, helping with substance abuse and weight loss, and even easing pain, asthma and fibromyalgia.

-These experts are worried that, in spite of mindfulness’s popularity, there just isn’t data to back up its claimed benefits.
+Experts are worried that, in spite of mindfulness’s popularity, there just isn’t data to back up its claimed benefits.
 A lot of the studies that “prove” these benefits were poorly designed, with only 9% of them including control groups.
 The article also points to a 2014 review of 47 different meditation trials that found almost no evidence to support mindfulness aiding in weight loss, substance abuse, or sleep.
 Another big issue with mindfulness?
 Lack of standardization.
 There are hundreds, if not thousands, of different definitions and applications for mindfulness, making proving its benefits very tricky.

 The lack of evidence doesn’t necessarily mean that mindfulness is total BS.
 After all, it’s been a Buddhist practice for thousands of years.
 Today there are tons of people who self-report a reduction in stress after starting mindfulness habits.
 It just means that you should think twice about shelling out cash for apps, trainings, or treatments with big promises.
 You also probably shouldn't solely use mindfulness to deal with health issues.